Thursday, October 10, 2024

 The Oconto Harvest Festival was on Saturday.
 We walked into town and found the festival overflowing with attendees.
 Main Street was shut down and the roadside was filled with vendors who enticed patrons with a variety of food and crafts.
 In addition, there was a antique car show.
 Several people from the marina were at the festival.
 We gathered at the Garage Bar outdoor patio to chat in the shade of the tent.
 We found we had a lot in common.
 Many of the slip holders have been at Hi Seas for decades.
 One couple told us they were on their third boat and third marina owner over the 26 years they had docked at Hi Seas.

-We all left downtown to attend the a chili cook off at Hi Seas.
-Our new friends invited us to attend.
+We all left downtown to attend a chili cook off at Hi Seas.
 Everyone worked together to put a huge meal on the table.
 We had 10 different chili options and a huge turnout of boaters.
 It was a great opportunity to meet other folks from the Marina.
 After dinner, we joined boaters on the outside docks called the peninsula.
 We had a great time sharing boat stories around the fire pit.

 We were surprised to learn that sand hill cranes stop in Oconto as a staging point for migration.
 The Oconto Marsh and Rush Point Refuge is across the street from the marina.
 We heard the flocks coming in from late afternoon until past midnight.
 They settled down for the night in the marsh and the swampy area across the river from Hi Seas.
 They were gone each morning, making room for the next batch.
 The refuge covers over 800 acres and offers a 2.8 mile walking path.
-It is rich with bird life and a breading ground for the yellow headed black bird.
-We can't wait to hike there with camera in tow.
+It is rich with bird life and a breeding ground for the yellow headed black bird.
+We look forward to hikes there, camera in tow.
 Unfortunately, it is hunting season making it unsafe in the fall.

 Mystic with backstay in place